-Sarajevo's old town has restaurants for every mood - quick and cheap, sit-down traditional, creative modern.
+Sarajevo's old town has restaurants for every mood, quick and cheap, sit-down traditional, creative modern.
 Here are some of the most consistently recommended spots, all within walking distance of Baščaršija.

 Dveri